 There are several ways to make a gift of personal property to us:

 An outright gift.
-This allows you to benefit the university today and gives you an immediate federal income tax charitable deduction.
+This allows you to benefit the university today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
 You can leave a legacy at Indiana University by donating your treasures to us through your will or living trust.
 A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.